bitpay/bitcore/README.md

 # Local  data

 Copayers store their extended private key and their copayers' extended public key locally.
 We call this the ``Wallet Critical Data``.
-Extended private keys are never sent to the server.
+Extended private keys are never sent to BWS.

 # Password protection